splunk/public-o11y-docs/infrastructure/use-navigators.rst

 .. image:: /_images/infrastructure/alert-to-nav.png
         :width: 50%
-        :alt: This image shows an alert with a clickable link to an EC2 navigator
+        :alt: An alert with a clickable link to an EC2 navigator

 Variable data passed from alerts to navigators includes the time that the alert occurred, and relevant metrics and properties from the alert.